Due to Covid the 2021 event will not run in February. We may run a similar event if and when restrictions ease enough to do so.

-Last of the multi-club Chiltern Classic Series rides, the Willesden CC Reliability Rides offer some of the best cycling in the Chilterns,with free refreshments at Ride HQ.
+One of the multi-club Chiltern Classic Series rides, the Willesden CC Reliability Rides offer some of the best cycling in the Chilterns,with free refreshments at Ride HQ and certificates to in-time finishers.
+There are 50km and 100km rides, starting from Chalfont St Peter.

 What is a Reliability Ride?

 Traditionally Reliability Rides provided late winter (Jan-Mar) training rides where the object is to provide base fitness in preparation for the more demanding race training that will follow when the weather improves.
 However they are excellent events for both Audaxers and Sportive riders of every standard.
+Our 50km event is suitable for leisure riders.
 Time goals are set for the rides that entrants aim to better.
 The rides are not races, you are riding on the road.

 There are two distances: